 Working on smartglasses, I have always been interested in the actual applications used in the field instead of make-believe applications advertised by influencers.

 The beauty of RA is that it is a solution to a problem and it has a reason to become a star application.
 It means live support for a technician to complete his work.
-It means fulfilment for the expert who is helping.
-It means creating purpose for the whole organisation.
-It makes all contenders save time and money and company gains knowledge on how to put the application into practice.
+It means fulfilment for the expert who is helping, and creating purpose for the whole organisation.
+All contenders save time and money and company gains knowledge on how to put the application into practice.
 It is therefore easy to build a business case to convince a board of directors why RA is important.

 However, to reach the full efficiency of such deployment, a clear strategy and action plan are needed.
 Internal objectives, ROI targets and thorough planning must mandatorily be set up to include all required departments such as IT and finance.